Most of it falls into three categories: broken, very broken, and holy God-Emperor what is that abomination.

 D&D 3.0's Harm, full stop.
-A touch attack that leaves a target with 1d4 hp.
+A no-save touch attacknote which 98% of the time are nigh-impossible to miss with that leaves a target with 1d4 hp.
 What this evidently means is that the more hit points a target has, the more damage it's going to take.

 It did the same in prior editions: 3rd edition simply put in a Hit Points system that broke Harm completely compared to all the other damage spells.
 While the Hit Points of your average non-Mook increased about fourfold, all the damage spells did the same damage.
 Result: Fireballs and lightning bolts lost 3/4ths of their effectiveness, Harm lost none.